Automotive industry in the United States: 2020s

+Beginning in 2020, the COVID-19 pandemic disrupted global supply chains, leading to financial losses for automobile manufacturers.
+In 2021 alone, the semiconductor shortage would cost the global automotive industry $210 billion in lost revenue.
+To offset losses, manufacturers would focus production on vehicles with higher profit margins, such as SUVs and pickups.
+Of the 2024 model year vehicles, 66% were classified as trucks (including SUVs above 6,000 pounds gross vehicle weight), an almost 15% spike since the 2025 model years.

 In the U.S., pickup trucks have grown in size and function, from workhorses to family vehicles with many technological features.
 By the 2010s, small pickups had nearly vanished and in the 2020s full-size trucks made up a majority of U.S. sales.
 Safety advocates are concerned with larger trucks' mass and driver blind spots.

+US vehicle prices surged during the COVID-19 pandemic, but then stabilized somewhat.

 In 2020, General Motors announced the end of Holden and that it planned to leave Australia and New Zealand by 2021.
 General Motors also announced its exit from the Thai market and plans to sell their Rayong plant.

 In August 2021, Ford announced that it would be shutting down its India production as it was not able to have sufficient demand to justify running 2 plants.

 In January 2021, Fiat Chrysler (FCA) merged with Groupe PSA hence making FCA's North American operations (including Dodge, Chrysler, Jeep and Ram) part of a brand new parent entity named Stellantis, which is headquartered in The Netherlands.

 On January 28, 2021, General Motors announced that it will become 100% all-electric by 2035 in order to become compliant with the Biden Administration's tougher automotive emission standards and electric vehicle goals due to worsening climate change and air pollution.